Students in a classroom looking at a computer

 • Meet with a counselor to develop an educational plan

-If you have any questions, please contact the Umoja Coordinator, Dr. Marion Bly or Dr. Blaine Simmons, Umoja Counselor.
+If you have any questions, please email Dr. Marion Bly, Umoja Coordinator. or email Dr. Blaine Simmons, Umoja Counselor.

 Meet the Squad!